thekensta/thekensta.github.io/about.md

 Chris, a data scientist working at [Holiday Extras][hx].

-Initially studied Neuroscience, started looking at computer models of protein structure and found himself doing a PhD in Medical Image processing.
+Initially studied Neuroscience, started looking at computer models of protein structure and later found himself doing a PhD in Medical Image Processing and Mad Cow Disease.

 Now works mostly with web data but open to options.